immrsam/SEPM-A2/readme.md

 1. Login feature implemented - Staff login and Technician Login
 2. Data loaded directly from 2-D arrays rather than csv files
 3. Staff menu options allows users to submit IT issue tickets and View existing tickets
+4. Technician menu allows technician to view open ticket (if they exist) and closed ticket ONLY after a open ticket has been closed (exception handling on this is will be completed on next iteration)
+5. Technicians can escalate tasks from LOW or MEDIUM to HIGH (i.e., level 1 technicians can moved the task to level 2)
+6. Tehcnicians can close the task and mark then as resolved or unresolved
+7. Technicians can view closed tasks (re-opening tasks and storing tasks for only 24 hrs will be implemented in next iteration)
-3. Forgot password feature completed
+8. Forgot password feature completed
-4. Classes created - LoadData, Menu, StaffMember, Technician, Ticket, TicketSeverity, TicketStatus, User and CincoApp, StaffMenu, TechMenu
+9. Classes created - LoadData, Menu, StaffMember, Technician, Ticket, TicketSeverity, TicketStatus, User and CincoApp, StaffMenu, TechMenu
+10. Creating user login will be implemented in next iteration along with exception handling for all possible error cases.

 ## Installation/Usage